...

-The gum plant contains phenolic and flavonic substances, which give it antispasmodic properties, as well as saponins, to which it owes its expectorant properties.
-The resin of the gum plant is formed by terpene acids, among which the most important is the grindelic acid, with antitussive, antispasmodic, and bradycardic (slows the heartbeat rate) properties.
+The gum plant contains phenolic and flavonic substances, which give it antispasmodic properties, and saponins, to which it owes its expectorant properties.
+The resin of the gum plant is formed by terpene acids, among which the most important is grindelic acid, which has antitussive, antispasmodic, and bradycardic properties (slows the heartbeat rate).

 The use of the gum plant is recommended for the following:

-1. Bronchial asthma because of its expectorant and antispasmodic effect.
+- Bronchial asthma is caused by its expectorant and antispasmodic effect.

-2. Acute bronchitis and bronchial catarrh, since it soothes the respiratory mucous membrane and promotes their regeneration.
+- Acute bronchitis and bronchial catarrh since they soothe the respiratory mucous membrane and promote their regeneration.

 WARNING!
 When taken in high doses, the gum plant has toxic effects and can even produce heart failure.